 Much of the coaching at Kenan-Flagler focuses on molding students into workplace-ready leaders.
 By contrast, coaches at Goizueta Business School take more of a bird’s-eye view.
 “We really want them to find a career that fits with them and their goals—not only their career goals, but their life goals,” says Wendy Tsung, executive director of MBA Career Services.
 “What kind of house are you living in?
 Do you have family around?
 How big is your family?
 What kind of climate are you in?”

 At McCombs and the University of Toronto’s Rotman School of Management, executive coaching looks a bit more segmented.
 Through the MBA+ Program, MBA students at UT-Austin have access to a veritable menu of communication and specialty coaches.
-Rotman now offers its MBAs up to 60 hours of coaching, ranging from critiques of business presentations to psychological prep for job interviews (see Coaching MBAs For A McKinsey Tryout).
+Rotman now offers its MBAs up to 60 hours of coaching, ranging from critiques of business presentation training to psychological prep for job interviews (see Coaching MBAs For A McKinsey Tryout).